Regardless of keystroke configuration, LiveSession never records passwords (inputs with

-LiveSession protects end-users privacy on default, so it doesn’t track what people type in into inputs.
-If you want to enable keystrokes tracking, then you have two possible methods to do so:
+LiveSession protects end-users' privacy by default, so it doesn’t track what people type into inputs.
+If you want to enable keystroke tracking, then you have two possible methods to do so:

-.
-If you use this method then LiveSession will track every input in your application (excluding passwords and credit cards).
+Add keystrokes: true to your tracking code options object - __ls("init", "YOUR_TRACK_ID", { keystrokes: true }).
+If you use this method, then LiveSession will track every input in your application (excluding passwords and credit cards).

 After change, it should look like that: